-The school contracted with an architect to conduct a site investigation and measurement of its classroom spaces.
+The school initially contracted with an architect to conduct a site investigation and measurement of its classroom spaces.
 The architect put together an assessment of the investigated classroom interior conditions and developed a plan for students/staff occupancy and section plans to properly implement the CDC, state and local guidelines for social distancing.
-Once all students returned in September 2021, 6-foot social distancing was not possible; however all classrooms, testing areas and therapy rooms will follow all CDC guidelines and social distancing where possible.
+Once all students returned in September 2021, 6-foot social distancing was not possible; however, all classrooms, testing areas and therapy rooms will follow all CDC guidelines and social distancing where possible.
+Physical distancing is no longer required as the COVID-19 pandemic has been officially ended by the government.